Comparing Apples to Oranges: Learning Similarity Functions for Data Produced by Different Distributions: Preliminaries and Contribution

-Clearly, the error probability for $\ell$ and $\ell'$ is $O(\delta)$ only when $p_\ell(\epsilon, \delta), p_{\ell'}(\epsilon, \delta) = O(\delta)$.
+Clearly, to get a PAC guarantee where the algorithm's error probability for $\ell$ and $\ell'$ is $O(\delta)$, we need $p_\ell(\epsilon, \delta), p_{\ell'}(\epsilon, \delta) = O(\delta)$.
 We hypothesize that in realistic distributions each $p_\ell(\epsilon, \delta)$ should indeed be fairly small, and this hypothesis is actually validated by our experiments.
 The reason we believe this hypothesis to be true, is that very frequently real data demonstrate high concentration around certain archetypal elements.
 Hence, this sort of distributional density does not leave room for isolated elements in the rest of the space.
-Nonetheless, we also provide a strong \emph{no free lunch} result involving the values $p_\ell(\epsilon, \delta)$, which shows that any practical algorithm necessarily depends on them.
-This result further implies that our algorithm's error probabilities are almost optimal.
+Nonetheless, we also provide a strong \emph{no free lunch} result for the values $p_\ell(\epsilon, \delta)$, which shows that any practical PAC-algorithm necessarily depends on them. \emph{This result further implies that our algorithm's error probabilities are indeed almost optimal}.